 |Master the NCERT Rasayan Vigyan Part – 2|

-How to Prepare NEET /AIIMS for MBBS / BDS Admission
+How to Prepare NEET-UG for MBBS / BDS Admission

-Remember, good time management for a student is not about creating an complex schedule that gives you account for every second of your day.
-It is about one simple choice: either you will control your home work, or it will control you.
+Remember, good time management for a student is not about creating a complex schedule that gives you account for every second of your day.
+It is about one simple choice: either you will control your homework, or it will control you.
 Good time management puts you in control.
-On the other hand poor time management can put you behind your schedule and hence gives a feeling of unhappiness.
-At times, it may even cause frustration and anxiety which may further effect your studies.
+On the other hand, poor time management can put you behind your schedule and hence gives a feeling of unhappiness.
+At times, it may even cause frustration and anxiety which may further affect your studies.
 To avoid this situation, it is imperative to carefully plan & monitor your time spend.

-2. Take mock test regularly to access your preparation and to improve your strike rate.
-Strike rate can be improved with the help of intelligent guessing.
+2. Take mock tests regularly to access your preparation and to improve your strike rate.
+The strike rate can be improved with the help of intelligent guessing.
 Intelligent guessing means guessing a question you are not completely sure but have some idea about.
-Your objective is not to solve the question but choosing the correct option out of the 4 given choices.
+Your objective is not to solve the question but to choose the correct option out of the 4 given choices.
 So always try to eliminate the choices.
-Remember that if one choice is eliminated, chances of your guess being right is 33% (in comparison to a blind guess where the chances of being right is 25%) and if two are eliminated the chances of hitting the right answer are 50%.
+Remember that if one choice is eliminated, the chances of your guess being right are 33% (in comparison to a blind guess where the chances of being right is 25%) and if two are eliminated the chances of hitting the right answer are 50%.

-3. Solve previous year question papers to get idea about the type and pattern of question being asked in exam.
+3. Solve previous year question papers to get an idea about the type and pattern of questions being asked in the exam.

 5. You can also go for chapter wise and topic wise tests to identify your weak areas where you have to work more.

-Success gap helps in analyzing the performance of the students in a test by identifying strong & weak areas so that the student can prepare accordingly.
-Success gap is the difference between the marks you are currently scoring in a test & the marks which you should score to clear the exams.
+The success gap helps in analyzing the performance of the students in a test by identifying strong & weak areas so that the student can prepare accordingly.
+The success gap is the difference between the marks you are currently scoring in a test & the marks which you should score to clear the exams.
 The cut-off in various tests is based on the experience of our faculty & our interaction with the students preparing for different competitive examinations.

-For example if in a mock test of CBSE your marks are 520 & the cut off marks (passing marks) is 560 the success gap is 40 marks.
-Now the question is where is the success gap (which subject & which topic) & how to fill this success gap .
-To find out this we go for the detailed analysis of the score.
+For example, if in a mock test of CBSE your marks are 520 And the cut-off marks (passing marks) are 560 the success gap is 40 marks.
+Now the question is where is the success gap (which subject & which topic) & how to fill this success gap.
+To find out this we go for a detailed analysis of the score.